askomics/askoR/README.md

 Authors: Susete Alves Carvalho, Kévin Gazengel (co-first), Stéphanie Robin, Sylvin Masanelli, Stéphanie Daval, Fabrice Legeai <br/>

 **AskoR** is an R pipeline for gene expression analysis from RNAseq data.
-It allows, through the articulation of well-known R packages (EdgeR, UpSetR, topGO, Coseq), to perform a complete and automatic transcriptomic analysis: data filtering, normalisation of filtered data, descriptive analysis of data quality, differential gene expression analysis, enrichment in terms of "Gene Ontology", clustering genes by co-expression profile.
+It allows, through the articulation of well-known R packages (EdgeR, UpSetR, topGO, Coseq), to perform a complete and automatic transcriptomic analysis: data filtering, normalisation of filtered data, descriptive analysis of data quality, differential gene expression analysis, enrichment in terms of "Gene Ontology", clustering genes by co-expression profile, and enhanced with multiple graphic representations.

 ### Sample data
 You'll find a test set in the **inst/extdata/input** folder.
 It'll be used for the vignettes documentation.<br/>